sarahf-zh/cb-android/CareBridge/README.md

-## CareBridge - A mobile app intends to bridge the gaps in medical care
+## CareBridge - An android app intends to bridge the gaps in medical care

 CareBridge is an Android application developed by Sarah Zhou.
 It is designed to improve access to medical care for underserved populations.
 This includes individuals in areas with limited healthcare facilities, those who cannot afford health insurance, and people with visual impairments who may struggle with traditional map-based searches.